Skip to main content

 The research on autonomous driving so far has been mainly focused on paved roads and urban environments.
 Driving on common hiking trails offers such challenges: complex geography, unmarked boundaries, GPS degradation, interacting with pedestrians, bikers, and wild animals, changes of different time scales (e.g., from falling trees to growing bushes), weather conditions, among many others.
 Research in this direction, especially with physical robot testing in complex environments, will advance the state of the art in robot perception and decision-making methods.
 The REU research will focus on semantic outdoor mapping and terrain traversability assessment.
 The students will collect a large set of camera, LiDAR, GPS, Inertial, and wheel encoder data when driving a robot on hiking trails.
 They will perform real-time SLAM mapping and train image classifiers to identify objects along the way, such as trails, trees, rocks, and people.

-Mentors: Dr. Yu Gu and Dr. Cagri Kilic
+Mentor: Dr. Yu Gu

-6) Legged Farm Equipment for Sloped Fields
+4) Legged Farm Equipment for Sloped Fields

 Legged robot

-Mentors: Dr. Nicholas Szczecinski and Dr. Yu Gu
+Mentor: Dr. Nicholas Szczecinski

 Program Dates:

-May 20-July 26, 2024 (10 weeks in duration).
+Summer 2024: May 20-July 26, 2024 (10 weeks in duration).

 Participant Benefits: